 We spent 4 days in Coron and besides the island hopping tour, we even got to do some fun things in the town and near it.
 See more things to do in Coron here.

-We did sneak around a bit and took them off just to go under water really quick. made a couple of photos, but we didn’t really dare to break the rules too much.
+We did sneak around a bit and took them off just to go underwater really quick. made a couple of photos, but we didn’t really dare to break the rules too much.
 The vests are such a limitation if you’re a good swimmer.
 So, it was a bummer!

 Coron is definitely a great place to fly your drone at though – the views from above are absolutely stunning!
-Just make sure you set it on the right frequency, it’s a known fact that drones dissapear aka fall into sea way too much in the Philippines.
+Just make sure you set it on the right frequency, it’s a known fact that drones disappear aka fall into sea way too much in the Philippines.
 It does make for a good adrenaline rush though haha 😀

 If you booked a tour, you’ll have all the entrance fees included and won’t need to worry about where to pay and how much for each stop.
 The Twin Lagoon has a limited amount of tickets, so make sure (if you’re doing a self-organized tour) to secure entrance a day ahead.
 Your hotel can help you out with this.

 The last spot on our first day of Coron island hopping was the Skeleton Wreck.
-Skeleton Wreck is a Japanese ship that was hit by an airstrike during WWII by US airforce.
+Skeleton Wreck is a Japanese ship that was hit by an airstrike during WWII by the US airforce.
 It’s about 25m long at depth of 5m at the most shallow part to 22m at the deepest.

 Coron Castaway Private Beach